Grand Duke Paul Alexandrovich of Russia: Murder

-On January 9, 1919, the Presidium of the Cheka in a meeting was attended by Martin Latsis, Yakov Peters, Ivan Ksenofontov and secretary Murnek issued a resolution: "The Cheka's verdict against the persons of the former imperial pack - to approve, informing the Central Executive Committee".
+On 9 January 1919 the Presidium of the Cheka in a meeting was attended by Martin Latsis, Yakov Peters, Ivan Ksenofontov and Secretary Murnek issued a resolution: "The Cheka's verdict against the persons of the former imperial pack - to approve, informing the Central Executive Committee".

 On 27 January 1919, Grand Duke Paul was taken to Cheka headquarters and then transferred to another prison, Gorochovaia.
 He was kept there until 10 p.m., when he was driven to the St. Peter and St. Paul Fortress.
 Paul's three cousins, Grand Dukes Nicholas Michailovich, George Michailovich and Dimitri Constantinovich, were taken there directly from Spalernaia prison.
 The four Grand Dukes were then locked up in the dungeons of Troubetskoy Bastion.
 All four were to be shot early the next morning as hostages in response to the murders of Karl Liebknecht and Rosa Luxemburg in Germany.

 At 3 a.m. on the following day, the four Grand Dukes were taken outside the fortress and stripped to the waist, despite the fact that it was almost -20 C. His three cousins were each escorted, with a soldier on each side, towards a trench that had been dug in the courtyard.
 The fusillade of shots sent them reeling into the trench, joining thirteen other bodies in the mass grave.
 Grand Duke Paul, who was too emaciated and too sick to stand, was carried on a stretcher.
 Before he was murdered, he was heard saying «Lord, forgive them, for they do not know what they are doing».
 He was killed shortly afterwards.

 Grand Dukes Paul, Michael, George and Dmitri were buried in a mass grave in the Fortress, the Bolsheviks having refused the distraught Princess Paley the right to bury her husband.
-On 31 January 1919, The Petrograd Pravda published the news about the execution of the four Grand Dukes.
+On 31 January 1919, The Petrograd Pravda published the news about the murder of the four Grand Dukes.

 In 1981, Grand Duke Paul was canonized by the Russian Orthodox Church Abroad as a holy martyr.
 In 1999, he was rehabilitated by the Prosecutor General's Office of Russia.